Kurt Vonnegut on Breakfast of Champions

-Nearly forty years ago, Walter James Miller, host of WNYC’s “Reader’s Almanac” program, conducted four interviews with Kurt Vonnegut.
+Nearly forty years ago, Walter James Miller, host of WNYC’s “Reader’s Almanac” program, conducted five interviews with Kurt Vonnegut.

 The first one took place on June 30, 1974, soon after Vonnegut had published Breakfast of Champions, the follow-up to his most famous and probably most accomplished novel, Slaughterhouse Five.
 After years of obscurity in the 1950s and early 1960s, Vonnegut now found himself one of the handful of most-talked about writers in America.
 This interview reveals him at the top of his game—confidently proclaiming the novelist’s ability to “make up new myths that people will believe,” easily dealing out anecdotes about Twain, Hemingway, and James Jones, freely moving from topic to topic with élan and self-deprecating humor.
 It’s an impressive performance, especially considering the fact that Vonnegut’s personal life was just then coming apart under the intense pressures of divorce, loneliness, the wild admiration and expectations of millions of readers, and the persistent voices of some critics denouncing him as a hack.